Do I have to be a British National to apply?

 - Cost of a visa, if you need one.
 This can be found at this page: Bolivian visas.

 What is the cost of Living in Bolivia?

 As a general guideline, Bolivia is a cheap place to live - many locals live comfortably on less than £250 a month including accommodation.
-However, as a tourist you are likely to want to travel and go out on nice treats (!) so put aside at least £250 for expenses other than accommodation.
-Meals cost anything from less than a pound, to eight pounds for three courses of a fancy Japanese meal.
+However, as a tourist you are likely to want to travel and indulge in local treats, including eating out.
+We recommend you put aside at least £250 for your day-to-day expenses.
+Meals cost anything from less than a pound (for street food), to eight pounds for three courses of a fancy Japanese meal.
 Transport is inexpensive but you might be taking a few taxis, which cost anything from £0.60 to £2.50 within the city.
 The cost of Minibuses, the most common form of transport, varies but should never rise about £0.30 for a trip in the centre.